-A BS degree often takes twice as long to complete as a BA degree; nevertheless, this option provides a more specialized education.
-BS programs prepare students for graduate school or entry-level work in their major by providing them with detailed information and skills.
+A BS degree often takes twice as long as a BA degree; nevertheless, this option provides a more specialized education.
+BS programs prepare students for graduate school or entry-level work in their major by providing detailed information and skills.
 As a result, students often have less leeway to explore academic interests outside of their major.

-BS programs are more focused on technical and scientific subjects, with possibilities such as chemistry, electrical engineering, mathematics, and business management.
-BS students, like their BA counterparts, can pursue multidisciplinary programs in fields such as management information systems, and biotechnology.
+BS students can pursue multidisciplinary programs in management information systems and biotechnology like their BA counterparts.
 A bachelor’s degree is the most prevalent for healthcare professionals such as nurses, dietitians, and kinesiologists.

 Typically, BS students take fewer open electives while taking more mandatory subjects and technical electives.
-Students are often required to take a significant number of laboratory classes as well as other practical training as part of the curriculum.
+However, students are often required to take many laboratory classes and other practical training as part of the curriculum.

-A BA is a traditional liberal arts degree that allows students to take coursework outside of their major.
-To get a bachelor’s degree, students need to complete a minimum of 120-semester credits (or 180 quarter credits).
-This procedure typically takes 4-5 years, while some universities offer accelerated online degrees that can be completed in less time.
+BA is a traditional liberal arts degree allowing students to take coursework outside their major.
+To get a bachelor’s degree, students must complete at least 120 semester credits (or 180 quarter credits).
+This procedure typically takes 4-5 years, while some universities offer accelerated online degrees that can be completed quickly.

 BA programs, regardless of major, often emphasize soft skills like interpersonal communication, innovative thinking, cultural understanding, and empathy.
 Students also learn to examine information critically for authority, context, and prejudice.
-BA graduates frequently find success in a variety of professional situations since these skills are highly transferable.
+In addition, BA graduates frequently succeed in various professional situations since these skills are highly transferable.

 Depending on the organization or recruiter that reviews your resume, the apparent distinction between a bachelor of arts and a bachelor of science might be highly subjective.
 In addition, the distinction between a BA and a BS varies greatly from institution to institution.
 Even within a school, curriculum differences can be vague, and there is frequently considerable overlap.

-Additionally, you rarely need to choose between the two.
+Additionally, you can choose between the two.
 Many colleges only offer one or the other in a certain discipline.
 Thus, the only true decision you must make is which field to study.
-This is not always the case, but even when it is not, there is no reason to worry about this.
+This is not always the case, but there is no reason to worry about it even when it is not.

-But in some cases, you may be able to choose between two degrees, such as a BA or BS in Psychology.
+But sometimes, you can choose between two degrees, such as a BA or BS in Psychology.
 In that case, the degree you choose will affect the focus of your program and, to some extent, the classes you take.
-Students who major in psychology can get a BA if they want to do social work or counseling or a BS if they want to do lab research.
+For example, students who major in psychology can get a BA if they want to do social work or counseling or a BS if they want to do lab research.

 Furthermore, getting a bachelor’s degree is usually more important than what kind of degree you get.
-By 2030, at least a bachelor’s degree might be needed for 70% of open jobs.
+By 2030, a bachelor’s degree might be needed for 70% of open jobs.